Logo

 2.

-Eileen Ford Cecile Ottensoser was born in Manhattan and raised in suburban Great Neck, Long Island, the only daughter of four children of Loretta Marie and Nathaniel Otte.
+Eileen Ford Cecile Ottensoser was born in Manhattan and raised in suburban Great Neck on Long Island, the only daughter of four children of Loretta Marie and Nathaniel Otte.

 3.

-Eileen Ford had been a model during the summers of her freshman and sophomore years at Barnard College, modeling for the Harry Conover Modeling Agency, one of the first in the United States.
+Eileen Ford attended Barnard College, where she was a model during the summers of her freshman and sophomore years for Harry Conover's modeling agency, one of the first in the United States.

 4.